Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 ### Configuration

-Configuration includes the configurable options to configure Client behavior.
+Configuration includes the options to configure Client behavior.

 You can pass a Configuration when Client initialization.